CadeWrinkle/cadewrinkle.github.io/README.md

 - **Duration:** 09/2020 - 08/2021
 - **Description:** Showed strong customer service skills by quickly gathering online orders for delivery and helping in-store customers with questions and purchases.
 Kept merchandise displays stocked and tidy, which helped improve customer experiences and boost sales.

+### Awards / Achievements
+- Treasuerer of the Associan for Computing Machinery organization at Wright State University

 ## Certifications / Certificates